Automatically deploy Adaptive Protection suggested rules

 Example placeholder rules

 The following commands are example placeholder rules for security policies called POLICY_NAME, each of which features a different rule action.
 You can add these rules to an existing security policy or create a new policy.
-For more information about creating security policies, see Configuring Google Cloud Armor security policies.
+For more information about creating security policies, see Configure Google Cloud Armor security policies.

 Block malicious traffic